 Due to this, in 2015 there was an attempt by the WA government to expand the state’s CTP scheme to a no fault scheme, meaning that people injured in a road accident would be able to make a claim and receive compensation regardless of fault.
 However, this attempt was not successful and as at July 2017, WA remains an ‘at-fault’ CTP state.

-Western Australia Road Statistics
+Western Australia road statistics

-- As at 31 January 2015, there are 1,566,574 registered passenger vehicles in WA– making up around 71% of all registered vehicles.
-Motorcycles make up 5.8% of all registered vehicles in WA, with 127,145.
-(Source: ABS).
+- As at 31 January 2015, there are 1,566,574 registered passenger vehicles in WA– making up around 71% of all registered vehicles (ABS).

-- In the year 2014, there were 3,460 personal injury CTP claims in Western Australia.
-(Source: ICWA).
+- In 2016, there were 3,158 personal injury CTP claims in Western Australia (ICWA).

-- In 2014, there were 210 crash-related fatalities on WA roads.
-5,990 2014 crashes in WA were attended by an ambulance.
-(Source: ICWA).
+- In 2016, there were 225 crash-related fatalities on WA roads, and another 5,592 crashes in WA were attended by an ambulance (ICWA).

 - According to a 2014 Canstar Blue survey, 96% West Australians believe they are a good driver – the highest rate out of Australia’s five biggest states.
 However, the survey also found that 43% of West Australians have experienced a ‘road rage’ incident.